NinaZumel/short_thoughts/content/blog/2024-02-29-more-stupid-llm-tricks.md

 {% image "./images/chatgpt-states-1.png", "Screenshot of asking ChatGPT: How may US states start with same two letters?" %}

 Four, it said, and not one of them was Alabama (New Hampshire, New Jersey, New Mexico, and New York).
 And I *love* how it doubled down when I asked about Alabama.
-It's new answer: Alabama, New Hampshire, New Jersey, New Mexico, and New York.
+Its new answer: Alabama, New Hampshire, New Jersey, New Mexico, and New York.

 Did we poison the information stream here?
 Or maybe the question is poorly phrased.
-Let's try again: "How many US states start with the same two letters as som other US state?"
+Let's try again: "How many US states start with the same two letters as some other US state?"

 {% image "./images/chatgpt-states-2.png", "How many US states start with the same two letters as som other US state?" %}